FICHEKK/Link/README.md

 * [ReadOnlyPacket](#readonlypacket) allows you to easily read data from the received packet.
 * [Channel](#channel) controls the way packets are sent and received.
 Also keeps track of network statistics.
 * [Client](#client) allows you to connect, communicate and disconnect from the server.
+* [Server](#server) allows you to start listening for, communicate with, and manage multiple client connections.

 ### [Packet](https://github.com/FICHEKK/Link/blob/main/Examples/002-Complex-Packet/ComplexPacket.cs)
 `Packet` represents a single **outgoing** message of arbitrary data that can be sent over the network.
 A lifecycle of `Packet` instance consists of three phases: